 If you’re growing a lemon tree in a pot in USDA Zones 8b to 11, you don’t need to care for cold that much, but below these zones, special care is needed in harsh winters.
 Temperature below 30°F (-1 C) is life-threatening for the lemon tree, except ‘Meyer’ lemon variety that can tolerate some cold till 24°F (-4 C).

-Freezing temperatures succumb these plants to death.
+Freezing temperatures kill citrus plants.
 Optimum temperature is around 50°F to 82°F (10°C to 28°C).
 To overwinter it, keep your potted plant indoors or in a greenhouse when the temperature falls below 35°F (2°C).

 Pruning and Pinching Lemon Tree

 Pinching encourages bushier growth, pinch growing tip when a branch is about 5 inches long.
-Pruning of lemon tree is best carried out when new growth starts (February – March).
+Pruning of a lemon tree is best carried out when new growth starts (February-March).
 Be careful before pruning it, only prune diseased or dead branches because lemon stores excess food in its leaves and too much pruning can result in poor fruit crop.
 Also, keep looking for suckers and prune them immediately if found one.

 Fertilizer for Growing Lemon Tree in a Pot

-All plants of citrus family are heavy feeders, and lemon tree too requires fertilizer to produce juicy fruits, lush foliage, and fragrant blooms.
+All plants of the citrus family are heavy feeders, and lemon tree too, it requires fertilizer to produce juicy fruits, lush foliage, and fragrant blooms.
 Use special-purpose citrus fertilizers for every citrus species plant, if unavailable use slow-release fertilizer of NPK 12-6-6.

 Pests and Diseases for Lemon Tree in Pot